MathieuNls/mathieunls.github.io/cours/_posts/2016-03-28-Introduction-to-operations-research-js.md

 ---
 layout: post
-title: An introduction to operations research using javascript Javascript
+title: An introduction to operations research using Javascript
 tags:
 - javascript
 - linear regression